SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

 2.  **Package.json:** this file contains list of all the dependencies that are required to run an angular-cli.

-3. Run ‘npm install’ to install all the specified dependencies into local project.
+3. Run ‘**npm install**’ to install all the specified dependencies into local project.

 4.  **node_modules** will be created which contains the copy of the